(This post was featured in Crikey Math)

 When I was doing my undergraduate studies, Number Theory was one of my most favourite courses.
 I thought I’d go into it but then my interests switched to Probability & Statistics and kind of moved away from the area a little bit.
 I still dabble in Number Theory from time to time though, which prompts the subject of this post.

-A Computer Science friend of mine and I were talking about cryptography a few weeks ago and he casually mentioned that, just as a quick-and-easy check, if you have an unknown number that is not divisible by any of the first prime digits (that would be 2, 3, 5, and 7), then there’s a “pretty good chance” that said unknown number is prime.
+My brother (who is a computer engineer) and I were talking about cryptography a few weeks ago and he casually mentioned that, just as a quick-and-easy check, if you have an unknown number that is not divisible by any of the first prime digits (that would be 2, 3, 5, and 7), then there’s a “pretty good chance” that said unknown number is prime.
 Just to formalize things a little bit, I would like to know what proportion of natural numbers are divisible by 2,3,5 or 7.

 Let us start by setting .
 We would like to know what is the probability that is divisible by 2,3,5 or 7.
 Since 2 divides half of the set of we know right from the beginning that the probability is > 0.5.